harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 ## Pushing a Docker image to ACR

 Once logged in, you can push any existing docker image to your *ACR* instance.
-Before you can push the image to a private registry, you’ve to ensure a proper image name.
+Before you can push the image to a private registry, you've to ensure a proper image name.
 This can be achieved using the `docker tag` command.
-For demonstration purpose, we’ll use [Docker’s hello world image](https://store.docker.com/images/hello-world){:target="_blank"}, rename it and push it to ACR.
+For demonstration purpose, we'll use [Docker's hello world image](https://store.docker.com/images/hello-world){:target="_blank"}, rename it and push it to ACR.

 ```bash
 # pulls hello-world from the public docker hub